alexwarstadt/data_generation/README.md

-# data_generation
+# Data Generation

-## OVERVIEW
-- This project includes utilities and scripts for automatic dataset generation.
+This project includes utilities and scripts for automatic dataset generation.
 It is used in the following papers:
-    - Warstadt, A., Cao, Y., Grosu, I., Peng, W., Blix, H., Nie, Y., ... & Wang, S. F. (2019).
+    - Warstadt, A., Cao, Y., Grosu, I., Peng, W., Blix, H., Nie, Y., Alsop, A., Bordia, S., Liu, H., Parrish, A. and Wang, S.F., Bowman, S.R.
+2019.
 Investigating BERT's Knowledge of Language: Five Analysis Methods with NPIs. arXiv preprint arXiv:1909.02597.
+    - Warstadt, A., Parrish, A., Liu, H., Mohananey, A., Peng, W., Wang, S.F., Bowman.
+S.R.
+2019.
+BLiMP: A Benchmark of Linguistic Minimal Pairs for English. arXiv preprint arXiv:1912.00582.

-## USAGE
+## Usage
 To run a sample data generation script, navigate to the data_generation directory and run the following command:
     python -m generation_projects.benchmark.adjunct_island
 If all dependencies are present in your workspace, this will generate the adjunct_island dataset in BLiMP.
 Generation will take a minute to begin, after which point the progress can be watched in outputs/benchmark/adjunct_island.jsonl.

-## PROJECT STRUCTURE
+## Project Structure
 - The project contains the following packages:
     - generation_projects: scripts for generating data, organized into subdirectories by research project.
     - mturk_qc: code for carrying out Amazon mechanical turk quality control.